yohann69/SAE-CyberSecu/README.md

 ## 📜 To do:
 ⏳  Half done -  Configure the fixed scroll button<br />
-⚒️  Working on it -   Make the section text center left next to a fixed background<br />
 🏁 Started - Fill the website content<br />
+🏁 Started - Make the website responsive<br />
+🏁 Started - Create the remainging modal windows for the other sections<br />
-⬛ Make the website responsive<br />
+⬛ Make the navbat responsive<br />
 ⬛ Create a nice logo<br />
-⬛ Create the remainging modal windows for the other sections<br />
 ⬛ Correct all language errors<br />
+⬛ Fix the bug when the home scroll down button isn"t displayed<br />
 ⬛ ...
 <br />